 Class Teacher- Mrs Rhian Davey

 Key Workers- Mrs Jarvis

-Key Workers-Mrs Jenni Andrews and Mrs Louise Argyle
+Key Worker- Mrs Jenni Andrews and Mrs Louise Argyle

 In the Early Years teaching and learning is taught through topics that are based on the children’s interests.
 Children learn through a range of play-based opportunities as well as adult led and independent tasks.
 The EYFS curriculum promotes independence, communication, self-confidence, determination and the ability to think critically and share children’s thoughts and ideas.
 The children have independent access to a stimulating environment both indoors and outdoors on a daily basis.

 This term our teaching themes are; Winter, Comparing Environments, Chinese New Year and People Who Help Us..